The Current (radio program)

 The Current is a Canadian current affairs radio program which airs weekday mornings on CBC Radio One.
-It airs weekdays starting at 8:37 a.m. local time and runs until 10 a.m., and features interview sessions and radio documentaries that typically take up a half hour each.
+It airs from 8:37 a.m. local time to 10 a.m., with the exception of Newfoundland, where it runs from 9:07 a.m. to 10:30 a.m.

+The show features interview sessions and radio documentaries that typically take up a half hour each.

 History

 The program premiered in 2002, and was hosted from its inception by investigative journalist Anna Maria Tremonti.
+It was created as a replacement for This Morning, partially in response to criticism that the prior program's prerecorded format had hamstrung the network's ability to pivot to a live breaking news broadcast on the day of the September 11 attacks.

 Tremonti retired from the program in June 2019.
 Laura Lynch served as interim host until the end of 2019, and Matt Galloway took over as the program's new permanent host effective January 6, 2020.

 During the COVID-19 pandemic until May 15, 2020, The Current's runtime was extended to the rest of the morning for most of the nation to cover that issue, replacing Q (although it still had its shorter evening broadcast slot) and the various half-hour 11:30 AM shows with the host of the former show, Tom Power appearing for selected arts stories related to the pandemic.
 In addition, the final hour was pre-empted in most of the nation's time zones by a daily scheduled public address by Prime Minister Justin Trudeau and analysis of it with the remaining time of the final hour covered by reruns of interviews earlier of that day's show.

 Guest hosts

 On Fridays during the regular season period, a guest host was often used for the broadcast, who would be introduced on the preceding Thursday to read listener correspondence with Tremonti.
 Guest hosts were usually CBC personalities such as Maureen Taylor, Adrienne Arsenault, Nancy Wilson, Erica Johnson, Ian Hanomansing, Piya Chattopadhyay and Anthony Germain, although other Canadian journalists, including Haroon Siddiqui, Jan Wong and David Frum, also appeared.

 In 2004, the program also did a one-off joint broadcast with the American radio program Democracy Now!, with Amy Goodman acting as the guest host of The Current.

-During the summer months of July and August, the regular host is replaced as host for the entire period with guests.
+During the summer months of July and August, the regular host is replaced as host for the entire period with guests; on major holidays, the show is usually preempted for other network programming, commonly repeat broadcasts of entertainment programs, holiday music, or selections from the CBC's library of podcasts.

-Season long story themes
+Season-long story themes

 From 2007 to 2018, the series ran regular season-long arcs of stories that dealt with a particular theme.
 The themes that were explored have included: